“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 The more detailed your evidence, the easier it is for your attorney to challenge inaccuracies and protect your right to fair compensation under Florida law.

-When to Get Legal Help for a Wrong Police Report in Tampa
+When to Get Legal Help When The Police Report Is Wrong in Tampa

-If a wrong police report is affecting your ability to recover damages, don’t face it alone.
+If the police report is wrong and it is affecting your ability to recover damages, don’t face it alone.
 A Tampa car accident attorney can help by:

 - Investigating your crash independently.